 Why Long-Term Disability Benefits May Be Terminated After Initial Approval

 If you have a disabling health condition that keeps you out of work, you may be receiving long-term disability (LTD) benefits.
 While it is a relief to be approved after the process of filing a claim, it is important to keep in mind that an insurance company can still find a reason to terminate your payments.
 It can be valuable for you to be aware of the different reasons an insurance company may deem you no longer qualified to receive long-term disability benefits.
-You may be able to avoid some of the pitfalls that your insurance company may use to deem you unqualified, or strengthen an appeal for a denial of benefits.
+You may be able to avoid some of the pitfalls that your insurance company may use to deem you unqualified or to strengthen an appeal for a denial of benefits.

 Reasons Your Benefits May Be Terminated